 At Parse.ly we often talk about our car metaphor: that you wouldn’t judge a Formula One race car by the same standards you would a family minivan, except for one thing: are you going to want to get back in and drive it again?
 Other than that, everything that makes you want to get in each of those cars is different.

 What do both publishers have in common?
-They each understand who they’re talking to and what kind of content delivers value to those readers.
-Per the Upworthy website,
+They each understand who they’re talking to, per the Upworthy website,

 5.)
 Don’t miss the forest through the trees when it comes to audience loyalty.